Posted On:

 What really stands out is just how massive these failures were.
 Court documents showed that the bank failed to monitor a wild 92% of its total transaction volume, about $18.3 trillion, during a six-year stretch.
 This didn’t just happen with regular ACH transactions or checks, either; newer services like Zelle also slipped through the cracks.
 Despite warnings from regulators and internal audits, TD Bank didn't get its act together, leaving the door wide open for criminals to move massive sums of dirty money without so much as a raised eyebrow.

-The consequences?
-They were monumental.
+The consequence was monumental.
 Between 2019 and 2023, TD Bank's carelessness let criminal networks launder over $670 million.
 In one particularly shocking scheme, there were big cash deposits made into nominee accounts, and TD Bank employees were apparently bribed with gift cards to let it happen.
 Another scheme funneled about $120 million through shell accounts tied to a sketchy jewelry business before anyone even noticed.
 And surprisingly, there were also ATM withdrawals happening in Colombia from funds deposited in the U.S., with corrupt employees helping launder around $39 million.

 Perhaps most concerning was TD Bank's apparent disregard for internal and external warnings about its compliance deficiencies.